IBS Treatment in Downers Grove, IL

 Risk Factors to Consider

-Anyone can develop IBS, but certain factors can increase a person’s likelihood to develop it, such as:
+According to Mayo Clinic anyone can develop IBS, but certain factors can increase a person’s likelihood to develop it, such as:

 - Age: IBS occurs more often in younger people, specifically those under the age of 50.